 You'll spend your placement working for an employer or setting up and working on your own business.
 It gives you the chance to experience what it's like working in your potential career and allows you to apply the knowledge and skills you've learned in your degree.

 On some of our courses you can spend your placement year abroad.
 Speak to your Faculty Placement Office (below) to check if you're eligible.
-If your placement is in Europe, you can apply for funding from Erasmus+.

 Benefits of doing a placement degree